Accessibility in the Procurement Process

 - What is the technical standard for EIR accessibility that the University must observe? – The University is expected to comply with the technical standards for accessibility, as defined by Section 508 of the Rehabilitation Act of 1973, which adopted the Web Content Accessibility Guidelines (WCAG), Level A, and AA as the enforcing standard.

 - Why do I need to follow this requirement? – The University of Texas at Austin must comply with the Texas Department of Information Resources (DIR) Accessibility Rules when developing, procuring, maintaining, or using EIR.
-All CSU’s should strive to procure the most accessible product of its kind because the University has an obligation to analyze the EIR products they purchase to ensure accessibility is addressed for these products.
+All colleges, schools, and units (CSUs) should strive to procure the most accessible product of its kind because the University has an obligation to analyze the EIR products they purchase to ensure accessibility is addressed for these products.

 - What if the vendor won’t supply a VPAT or does not have one? – Ultimately, a vendor’s refusal to address accessibility deficiencies/concerns could result in non-purchase or non-renewal of the product/service.
 If you are providing your vendor a template of the latest VPAT form, share the WCAG version.